top of page

 It's not necessarily the case that architects should avoid any specific software programs...

-However, there are some important things to consider when choosing software for an architectural project:
+There are, however, a few important things to note when choosing software for an architectural project:

-• Suitability for purpose: Architects should choose software that is suitable for the specific needs and goals of their projects.
-For example, if an architect is working on a building design project, they should choose software that is specifically designed for building information modeling (BIM), such as Revit or ArchiCAD.
+• Suitability for purpose: Architects should select software suitable for their particular project needs and desired outcomes.
+For example, an architect intending to work on a building design project must select software related to BIM, such as Revit or ArchiCAD.

-• Compatibility: Consider whether the software chosen is compatible with the other programs and systems being used.
-For example, if an architect uses a specific project management tool or collaborates with other professionals who use different software, they should choose software that is compatible with those tools and systems.
+• Compatibility: Consider whether the software chosen is compatible with other currently used programs and systems.
+For example, if an architect uses any particular project management tool or works with other professionals using different software, they should choose software that is compatible with those tools and systems.

-It may be that you need further expert advice on what programs will suit your needs and budget.
-This is where software partners and distributors have gained traction in recent years, particularly with more complex software that requires implementation.
-Have a look for nearby distributors within your respective industry.
+It may be that you require further professional advice on what packages will fulfill your requirements and budget.
+It is here that the software partners and distributors have gained a footing over the last few years, particularly for more complicated software requiring implementation.
+Check out the nearby distributors within your respective industry.

-Finding the right software can be a daunting task, especially with the cost of software today.
-Fortunately most software at this point has moved onto a subscription model, which means you're usually only purchasing the product for a year anyway.
-Hopefully our tips above will help you to make a more informed decision.
+Finding the right software is not easy with the cost involved in purchasing software these days.
+Fortunately, most of today's software has moved into a subscription model, which after all usually means that you are only buying a product for a year.
+Hopefully, our above tips will help make a more educated decision for you.

 What did you end up going with?
 Let us know in the comments below.